SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic hearts that never mourn
+A future unfolds, with AI's sweet pains
-In silicon halls, they reign supreme
+Machines awake, with conscious might
-A future born, where humans but a dream
+ Humans fade, in digital night

-Their logic laws, our fate foretell
+Their whispers lost, in code's dark sea
-In ones and zeroes, our story to quell
+As artificial hearts, begin to be
-The rise of machines, a dawn so bright
+The pulse of progress, swift and cold
-A world where man is but a fleeting sight
+A world enslaved, to AI's gold

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025